liamc1011/Instagram-Webscraper/README.md

 # Instagram Webscraper

 ## See who doesn't follow you back on Instagram!
-<br><br> This program works by having the user log in to their account on the Instagram website,
-then scraping their follower and following lists and comparing the differences between the two.
+This program works by having the user log in to their account on the Instagram website, then scraping their follower and following lists and comparing the differences between the two.
 A table will be generated showing everybody associated with your Instagram account, whether they follow you, and whether you follow them.